 Just like the welcome baskets, making individual goodie bags for any new children who have just moved in is a great way to welcome families into the neighborhood.
 Gather items like sidewalk chalk, candy and bubble wands to put into a small bag and drop at their door for them to enjoy.

-Make sure the gift is appropriate for young children, and avoid food items that children could be allergic to, such as peanuts.
+Make sure the gift is appropriate for young children, and avoid food items that contain peanuts, milk or anything that could cause an allergic reaction in kids.
 You can also contact the parents beforehand to ask them if they’re comfortable with the gift.

 The easiest way to practice being a good neighbor is to be kind to others and treat them with the same respect and courteousness you would want to receive.

 Your good neighbor behavior starts when you purchase a home.
 Take the first step today by starting your mortgage application with the Home Loan Experts at Rocket Mortgage®.

 Viewing 1 - 3 of 3